d3s-trento/contiki-uwb/README.md

-# DecaWave EVB1000/DWM1001 Contiki Port with integrated Glossy and Crystal
+# Contiki-based software package for the DecaWave EVB1000/DWM1001 platforms

 ## Overview
 [Contiki](https://github.com/contiki-os/contiki) is an open source operating system that runs on constrained embedded systems and provides standardized low-power wireless communication.

-This repository contains a Contiki OS port for the DecaWave EVB1000 and DWM1001 platforms and includes our implementations of Glossy and Crystal communication protocols and UWB ranging primitives.
+This repository contains a Contiki OS port for the DecaWave (now Qorvo) EVB1000 and DWM1001 platforms and includes our implementations of Glossy, Crystal and Weaver communication protocols, as well as UWB ranging primitives.

-## Port Features
+## Package Features
-This port includes support for:
+This package includes support for:
 * Contiki system clock and rtimers
 * Watchdog timer
-* Serial-over-USB logging using printf
+* Serial-over-USB logging using printf (ans/or RTT for DWM1001)
 * LCD display
 * LEDs
 * Rime stack over UWB